PraweenSoni/Chess/README.md

   - also users have horner score (like FF), if players leave match without completing it then it will banned for few hours or days

 ## Planned :-
+  - implement remember me button (JWT Token)
+  - auto join using default function++ implement this
+  - click to move for mobile users
   - also log data of last 5 matchs (win/loss)
   - setting > dark mode, board style selection
   - routes :